2013 Craig, Alaska earthquake: Tectonic setting

 The Queen Charlotte Fault is a major right-lateral (dextral) strike-slip and transform fault running off the coast of British Columbia and into Southern Alaska, through the Saint Elias Range for more than 700 miles.
-Its southernmost section joins a spreading ridge of the Gorda Plate and the Cascadia subduction zone while the northern termination section joins the a thrust fault where the Yakutat terrane plows into the North American Plate.
+Its southernmost section joins a spreading ridge of the Gorda plate and the Cascadia subduction zone while the northern termination section joins the a thrust fault where the Yakutat terrane plows into the North American plate.
 It has been the source of several large earthquakes in the 20th century, and appears that much of its length has ruptured in these events.
-In 1949, it produced a magnitude 8.1 earthquake off the west coast of Haida Gwaii, then in 1958 a magnitude 7.8 earthquake generated a megatsunami more than 500 meters tall, killing five people.
+In 1949, it produced a magnitude 8.1 earthquake off the west coast of Haida Gwaii, then in 1958, a magnitude 7.8 earthquake generated a megatsunami more than 500 meters tall, killing five people.
 Other earthquakes in the region include a 7.6 near Sitka, and the 2012 event.
 The Queen Charlotte Fault bears a similar resemblance with California's San Andreas Fault, another transform fault to the south.

 Earthquake

 The rupture zone is situated on a seismic gap between fault segments which ruptured in 1972 to its north, and the other to the south in 1949.
 The largest earthquake prior to the 7.5 quake along this gap was a magnitude 6.8 to the south of the 2013 epicenter.
 The 2013 earthquake ruptured for a length of 150 km (93 mi), 322 km (200 mi) north of the 2012 event.
 A note to take into account, the 2012 temblor had a focal mechanism of thrust rather than strike-slip, like those observed along the fault.
-That earthquake was on the interface of the subducting Pacific Plate as it is underthrusted beneath the North American Plate.
-The Craig earthquake on the other hand, was a near pure strike-slip event which was probably in response to stress transfer from the quake four months ago.
+That earthquake was on the interface of the subducting Pacific plate as it is underthrusted beneath the North American plate.
+The Craig earthquake, on the other hand, was a near pure strike-slip event which was probably in response to stress transfer from the quake four months ago.

 Characteristic

 Research found that the earthquake was a rare supershear event, and was the first of its kind to occur on an oceanic plate boundary.
-Supershear rupture initiated along the northern rupture zone for about 100 km with a velocity of 5.5 to 6.0 km/s, much faster that the propagation velocity of the S-waves.
+Supershear rupture initiated along the northern rupture zone for about 100 km with a velocity of 5.5 to 6.0 km/s, much faster than the propagation velocity of the S-waves.
 The rupture propagated northwards, away from the epicenter, with an initial rupture velocity of 3.0 km.
 This subshear rupture continued for the first 30 to 50 km.
 Afterward, the rupture velocity exceeded the S-wave propagation speed of 3.8 km/s, reaching 7.0 km/s through the upper crust at its highest.